zabojnikp/testcafe-amazon-exercise/README.md

 ## More about TestCafe

 A Node.js tool to automate end-to-end web testing.
-Documentation can be found here: `https://devexpress.github.io/testcafe/documentation/getting-started/`
+Documentation can be found [here.](https://devexpress.github.io/testcafe/documentation/getting-started/)